CannaKeys Databank Glossary

 Marijuana: A slang term borrowed from Mexican Spanish and commonly used to denigrate the plant and its users by the narrative on the war on drugs.

-Meta-analyses typically include a review (statistical or qualitative) of a multitude of already published scientific studies to provide an overview or to extrapolate data or to use them in innovative ways.
+Meta-analyses typically include a review (statistical or qualitative) of many already published scientific studies to provide an overview, extrapolate data, or use them in innovative ways.

 Molecules are made up of individual atoms that are held together by chemical bonds.